Building team cohesion leads to greater business efficiency.

 Why team cohesion matters

 This is where you can reap the benefits from the management side.
 As employees put their best foot forward, contribute to the decision-making process, and communicate with each other, efficiency increases.
-This allows for greater revenue with the same expenditures.
-Your team of individuals becomes a cohesive group where each person contributes wherever needed to achieve a common goal.
+More engaged and happy employees also results in better customer service, which is the number one motivation for customers to leave a five-star review.
+All of these factors allow for greater revenue with the same expenditures.
+Your team of individuals becomes a cohesive group where each person contributes wherever needed to achieve a common goal, transitioning your business from a group of semi-effective collaborators into a well-oiled machine.

 How to improve team cohesion

 Team cohesion doesn’t always happen right away.
-It’s typically the result of purposeful actions taken by managers to facilitate great group dynamics.
-Managers are responsible for providing a solid foundation that allows teams to develop.
-Here are six steps you can take to improve cohesiveness in your organization.
+It’s typically the result of purposeful actions taken by managers to facilitate effective group dynamics.
+To help you achieve that end, we’ve worked with our customers to compile six steps you can take to improve team cohesion in your organization:

 1. Define goals and values

-Before you begin shaking up your current team dynamics, it’s important to have team goals and company values in mind.
+As you begin considering your current team dynamics, it’s important to have your team goals and company values in mind.
 If your business doesn’t already have a mission or vision, this is a good time to create these as well.
 These four items will give your employees a clear, shared picture of what they’re working toward, in what manner, and for what purpose.

 2. Offer training and development

 In order for your team cohesion to remain strong, every member of your group should feel like they are competent enough to contribute to the team goal in the first place.
-Upon getting hired, your employees should receive clear responsibilities, which outline their place in the team, as well as adequate training that ensures they can accomplish their job duties.
+Upon hiring, you should give your employees clear responsibilities which outline their place in the team as well as adequate training that ensures they can accomplish their job duties.

-Over time, your employees should be improving in their work.
+Over time, your employees should improve in their work.
 To do so, they’ll need opportunities to develop their skills.
-This may be through cross-functional collaboration in the workplace or through company-sponsored conferences, programs, or education.
-This will help team members feel adequately prepared to move forward with the team and move forward in their career within the company.
+These opportunities may be found in cross-functional collaboration in the workplace or through company-sponsored conferences, programs, or education.
+Dr. Rajendram and his team provide outstanding, unified customer service by putting in hundreds of extra training and educational hours.

 3. Encourage team-building